 How and when can I get started?

 Applications are accepted and reviewed on a continuous basis throughout the academic year.
-To determine the best start date for you, contact an admissions representative by calling toll-free at (866) 373-9547, or click here for an application.
+To determine the best start date for you, contact a program manager by calling toll-free at (866) 373-9547, or click here for an application.

 How many terms per year does The University of Scranton offer?